DataDog/integrations-extras/discord/README.md

 ## Overview

 Discord is a communication app that lets people connect with each other through text, voice, and video calls.
-By integrating Datadog with Discord using webhooks you can receive notifications to never miss an important event.
+By integrating Datadog with Discord using webhooks, you can receive notifications and never miss an important event.

 ## Setup